 This doesn’t change just because you have members instead of customers.
 Think of your membership offerings as the product you’re selling.
 Either way, the idea is to be proactive instead of reactive.
 A member advocate will follow the same path as any good customer advocate.

 How do we know this?
 We have our own success efforts in place.
-Here at Access Development, we serve 800+ membership organizations who offer our discount programs as a member benefit.
+Here at Access Development, we serve 800+ membership organizations who offer our discount programs as a member benefit for associations.
 As a result, we treat their members as our customers.
 Emily Hayes and her team advocate for those members, and have reaped many rewards from doing so.

 As your member advocate(s) analyze member data, they will come to know the people behind the numbers.
 In doing so, they can proactively accomplish the following things for your organization too.

 Identify Pain Points Before They Cause Mass Churn

 The first step a Member Advocate should take is to define what “success” looks like to their organization.
 Most of the time this means defining the correct way or frequency for members to interact with your product.
 However, it’s so personal to each business that it will probably require a company-wide effort to define it.

 The second step is to research what prevents members from achieving your definition of success.

 This is where all that juicy data comes into play.
 So many companies collect data, but few know exactly how to use it to great effect.
 This is why it’s so important to have at least one person who is consistently involved across the entire effort.
 In reviewing all the data and comparing it to the big picture, trends reveal where the pain points are.

 Are your instructions unclear?
 Is your offering overpriced or inferior to the competition?
 Are employees rude or untrained?